How Often Should You Replace Your Toothbrush?

 - Store it properly – Don’t use a toothbrush cover to store your toothbrush.
 Instead of keeping germs out, it creates a breeding ground for microorganisms since it makes your toothbrush far more likely to stay wet.
 Instead, store your toothbrush upright so it dries thoroughly between uses.

 - Clean your brush between uses – Make sure to rinse your toothbrush thoroughly after using it, and if you’d like to, you can soak it in alcohol or mouthwash for approximately 15 minutes to kill off germs.
-Any longer, may cause damage to bristles. (https://www.colgate.com/en-us/oral-health/basics/brushing-and-flossing/is-it-necessary-to-sanitize-your-toothbrush-0513)
+Any longer, may cause damage to bristles.
+(Oral Health Basics)

 Regular dental care is an essential part of maintaining good oral health.
 It’s especially important to change your toothbrush when needed.
 To learn more, speak to your Dental365 dentist during your next visit.
-Make an appointment or stop by one of the many convenient New York area offices.
+Make an appointment or stop by one of the many convenient offices located throughout New York, New Jersey, Connecticut, Massachusetts and Rhode Island.
 We have offices open seven days a week with extended weekday hours for your convenience, and we welcome walk-ins.